 Lexus RX 450h running costs

-You don’t get a grant with a hybrid like the Lexus RX 450h, and the entry-level five-seat SE model costs a close to £49,000.
-You’ll pay around £2,000 more for the seven-seat 450h L version, and the top spec 450h L Premier costs around £62,000.
+There's no Government incentive when buying a hybrid like the Lexus RX 450h, and the entry-level five-seat model costs over £50,000.
+You’ll pay around £2,000 more for the seven-seat 450h L version, and the top-spec 450h Takumi costs nearly £62,000.
 That's not cheap, but considering the specification, it looks reasonable value compared to luxury SUV rivals.

-Plug-in hybrid drivers can also take advantage of London Congestion Charge exemption, whereas the Lexus doesn’t qualify.
+Plug-in hybrid and electric-car drivers can also take advantage of London Congestion Charge exemption, whereas the Lexus doesn’t qualify.